 Writing and Proofreading

-My pen name is Mirjam Fels.
-I’m in my 50s, a helpmeet, homemaker, and writer.
+I’m in my 50s, a helper, a keeper at home, and a writer.
 Born and raised in Germany, I’m now living in the gorgeous Sunny South East of Ireland.
 I love studying God’s Word, biblical womanhood, homemaking, home education, music, Ireland, dog training and writing.

 Working as a Translator and Writer